 New Village Sign

 The new village sign was officially unveiled at a ceremony on June 3rd, by Dame Ottoline Leyser, who lived in the village and in whose husband’s memory, Stephen Day, the idea of the sign was initiated.
 There was a large gathering in the fine weather and a social event at Hiam afterwards.
 Every component and aspect of the sign, from design, build, treatment, surrounding brickwork and planting was provided by residents of Prickwillow.
 We can all be very proud.
-Following a car accident in August, in which the raised bed was severely damaged, the sign has had to be rebuilt.
-New soil and planting will follow.
+Following a car accident in August, in which the raised bed was severely damaged, the sign has had to be rebuilt and replanted.

 Speed Calming Measures